Back to Coding

 Deeper analysis

-• Bugs and reliability complaints dominated the conversation by a wide margin, shaping an overall negative tone across the window.
+• Bug reports and reliability complaints dominated discussion by a wide margin over the four-week window.

 Praise themeMentions